Table of Contents

 Cafe Mustache, Logan Square for Coffee & Karaoke

-Vintage posters and trinkets line the walls, red velvet curtains hang behind the small elevated stage, and the espresso machine is running at full force from morning till night.
+Vintage posters and trinkets line the walls, red velvet curtains hang behind the small elevated stage, and the espresso machine is running at full force from morning to night.

 You will not find a better karaoke spot than Cafe Mustache, though you might be surprised by the themes of each night; come prepared with a song from every genre!